webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Options/Modern-Magic-Character-Options.md

 | 00  | Unusual weather                        |

 #### Starting Just Past Tier 1
 An interesting option for a GM starting a superhero campaign is to immediately give each PC 4 XP, which they must spend on a special advancement option to gain another type ability.
-It’s another way (along with power shifts) to make new superhero PCs feel a cut above player characters in other genres—and gives players a little more wiggle room in building the character they want to play.
+It's another way (along with power shifts) to make new superhero PCs feel a cut above player characters in other genres—and gives players a little more wiggle room in building the character they want to play.

 #### Random Superpowers
 The following table has a broad selection of powers (or in some cases, sets of related powers).
-Players who are stuck for ideas about their superhero can roll once or twice on the table for inspiration; use the Example column for a suggested game example of that kind of power, whether that’s a power shift, a hero archetype, a focus, or a specific special ability (of course, these suggestions aren’t the only way to achieve that power).
+Players who are stuck for ideas about their superhero can roll once or twice on the table for inspiration; use the Example column for a suggested game example of that kind of power, whether that's a power shift, a hero archetype, a focus, or a specific special ability (of course, these suggestions aren't the only way to achieve that power).
 The GM can also use this table to come up with random abilities for supervillains.
 However, there is much more leeway in designing NPC abilities, so the Example column is more for suggesting game mechanics than abilities to choose.